 Amir Amini, Ph.D., is Professor and Endowed Chair in Bioimaging in the ECE Dept. at the University of Louisville.
-He received B.S. in Electrical Engineering from the University of Massachusetts, Amherst with high honors when at 18 he was the youngest graduate of the University and Ph.D. in Electrical Engineering and Computer Science from University of Michigan, Ann Arbor.
+He received B.S. in Electrical Engineering from the University of Massachusetts, Amherst with high honors when at 18 he was the youngest graduate of the University and Ph.D. in Electrical Engineering and Computer Science from University of Michigan Artificial Intelligence Laboratory.
 After postdoctoral work on biomedical imaging, he was on faculty at Yale as Assistant Professor.
 He then moved to Washington University in St. Louis where he was Assistant Professor and then Associate Professor with tenure.
-He has been at University of Louisville since August 2006 where he directs the Medical Imaging Laboratory and conducts research in the area of computational imaging, cardiovascular imaging, and medical image analysis.
+He has been at University of Louisville since August 2006 where he directs the Medical Imaging Laboratory and conducts research in the area of computational imaging, cardiovascular imaging, and on medical image analysis including deep learning.
 Dr. Amini has been on the editorial board of IEEE Trans.
 On Medical Imaging since 1999 , Elsevier's journal of Computerized Medical Imaging and Graphics since 2012, IEEE Trans. on Biomedical Engineering since 2014, IEEE Journal of Biomedical Health Informatics since 2016 and the IEEE Open Journal of Engineering in Medicine and Biology since 2019.
 Dr. Amini was elevated to grade of Fellow of the IEEE Engineering in Medicine and Biology Society in 2007 with the citation, ``for contributions to Cardiovascular Imaging and Medical Image Analysis.''
 With more than 430,000 members in over 150 countries, IEEE (Institute of Electrical and Electronics Engineers) is the world's largest professional society dedicated to the advancement of technology.
 Only 0.1 percent of the active membership worldwide can be elevated to the rank of Fellow in any given year.
 More recently, in January 2013, he received the Distinguished Lecturer Award from the IEEE Engineering in Medicine and Biology Society.
 Dr. Amini served on the IEEE EMBS Administrative Committee for the term 2016-2018.
-He co-chaired the IEEE International Symposium on Biomedical Imaging which took place in Washington, D.C. in April 2018 and was elected to the College of Fellows of the American Institute of Medical and Biological Engineering in 2017 and of the SPIE - the International Society for Optics, Photonics, and Imaging in 2019.
-Dr. Amini serves as Vice President for Publications for the IEEE Engineering in Medicine and Biology Society for the term 2020-2022.
-Dr. Amini's research has been funded by the National Science Foundation, the National Institutes of Health, and several private foundations.
-He has edited a number of books and proceedings as outlined in his full CV.
+He co-chaired the IEEE International Symposium on Biomedical Imaging which took place in Washington, D.C. in April 2018 and was elected to the College of Fellows of the American Institute of Medical and Biological Engineering in 2017 and was elevated to Fellow of SPIE - the International Society for Optics, Photonics, and Imaging in 2019.
+Dr. Amini serves as Vice President for Publications for the IEEE Engineering in Medicine and Biology Society for the term 2020-2021.
+His research has been funded by the National Science Foundation, the National Institutes of Health, and several private foundations.

-- B.S. in Electrical Engineering, University of Massachusetts - Amherst, 1983
+- B.S. in Electrical Engineering, University of Massachusetts , 1983

-- Postdoctoral in Radiological Imaging and Medical Image Computing, Yale University, 1991
+- Postdoctoral in Imaging Science and Medical Image Computing, Yale University, 1991